Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 The connection of LED pixels to the LED Strip Bricklet is similar to the connection of LED strips.
 There is no general color code for LED pixels.
-In the following example the red wire is :led-pixel-red:`5V`, blue is :led-pixel-blue:`ground`, :led-pixel-green:`clock` is green and :led-pixel-white:`data` is the white wire.
+In the following example the red wire is :led-pixel-red:`5V`, blue is :led-pixel-blue:`ground`, :led-pixel-green:`clock` (WS2801 only) is green and :led-pixel-white:`data` is the white wire.

-Connect clock and data of the first bunch of pixels to the LED Strip Bricklet and connect ground to it.
-Pay attention to connect the clock and data **input** of the first pixel to the clock and data **output** of the LED Strip Bricklet.
+Connect clock (WS2801 only) and data of the first bunch of pixels to the LED Strip Bricklet and connect ground to it.
+Pay attention to connect the clock (WS2801 only) and data **input** of the first pixel to the clock (WS2801 only) and data **output** of the LED Strip Bricklet.
 If you want to measure the voltage of your power supply connect 5V to the Bricklet, too.
 You can connect more bunches of LED pixel to the first bunch in series (have the :ref:`RAM constraints <led_strip_bricklet_ram_constraints>` in